philipwastakenwastaken/philipwastakenwastaken.github.io/index.md

 The series has only grown in popularity since its inception, and we therefore consider this a prime time to take a *deep dive* into the *Avatar: The Last Airbender* universe.
 We will explore the connections between characters, and characterize their behaviour (both invidually and in groups) by analyzing their spoken word.
 Differences of mood within and across series will also be analyzed.
 All this is made possible by the use of the [Avatar fandom wiki](avatar.fandom.com/wiki/Avatar_Wiki), containing all information needed to make our analysis.

-# The social network visualized
+# The social network, visualized
 Within ATLA, characters have social relations, just like we do in real life.
 Some characters pave their way and become famous, while others live a humble life and stick to their own.
 In this section, we want to *visualize* the social network of ATLA.
 Each *node* of the network represents a character, and each *link* (the lines between nodes) represents a connection between two characters.
 For our analysis, connections are formed by inspecting a character's respective fandom wiki page.
 If a character's page mentions another character, those two receive a link and vice versa.